DataFire/Integrations/integrations/generated/sendgrid/README.md

   * description `string`: The description of the suppression group.
   * id `integer`: The ID of the suppression group.
   * is_default `boolean`: Indicates if this is the default suppression group.
-  * last_email_sent_at `null`: A unix timestamp indicating the last time this group was assigned to an email.
   * name `string`: The name of the suppression group.
   * unsubscribes `integer`: The number of unsubscribes, or suppressions, in this group.